CheapMeow/VulkanPlayGround/README.md

 If you run exe file, you need to copy `shaders` folder to the root dir of exe file.

 If you run my build bat, sln file will locate in `./build/Debug` and you need to copy `shaders` folder to it.

+Or if you download my release zip for windows, it has done for you.